-Those lands within the Mixed-Use Employment designation (Schedule 52) that are also within Major Transit Station Areas, as shown on Schedule 21, have the potential to support the integration of Employment Areas with non-employment uses to develop vibrant, 15-minute mixed-use areas, and innovation hubs in accordance with the Region of Peel Official Plan.
+Those lands within the Mixed-Use Employment designation (Schedule 2) that are also within Major Transit Station Areas, as shown on Schedule 1, have the potential to support the integration of Employment Areas with non-employment uses to develop vibrant, 15-minute mixed-use areas, and innovation hubs in accordance with the Region of Peel Official Plan.

-where a Major Transit Station Area Study has been completed and approved through an amendment to this Plan, in accordance with the policies of Chapter 3 of Brampton Plan, compatible new residential uses that do not conflict with the main employment useuses may be permitted outside of a subsequent without the need for a Municipal Comprehensive Review process, and subject to other the relevant policies of this Plan.
+- 2.2.8.19 Within the Mixed-Use Employment designation, where a Major Transit Station Area Study has been completed and approved through an amendment to this Plan, compatible new residential uses that do not conflict with the main employment uses may be permitted without the need for a Municipal Comprehensive Review process, subject to the relevant policies of this Plan. - 2.2.8.20 City-initiated Major Transit Station Area Studies will identify appropriate locations for retail, residential, commercial, and non-ancillary uses within the Mixed-Use Employment designation in the applicable Secondary Plan, provided that: - a.
+An overall net increase of jobs planned within the Major Transit Station Area is achieved. - b.
+An employment land use designation is established to protect for major office uses, if appropriate.

-Mixed-Use Employment areas can contribute to the creation of 15-minute neighbourhoods when located within a Delineated Major Transit Station Area.
-City-initiated Major Transit Station Area Studies will identify appropriate locations for retail, residential, commercial, and non-ancillary uses within the Mixed-Use Employment designation that are also within a Major Transit Station Area in the applicable Secondary Plan, provided that: - .aa.
-An overall net increase of jobs planned within the Major Transit Station Area is achieved. - -bb.
-An employment land use designation is established to protect for major office uses, if appropriate. - -ec.
-The viability of the surrounding Employment designation is protected from introduced sensitive land uses and includes appropriate mitigation measures and setbacks. - .dd.
-A minimum 50/50% Will strive to achieve a majority ratio of employment to per hectare than population ratio is identified and maintained per hectare. - e.
-Rapid Transit is planned for the Major Transit Station Area within the planning horizon of Brampton Plan, as identified by the Province. - f.
-Parking is integrated underground where possible or located behind or at the side of the new building to reduce the visual impact of parking areas from the public realm. - g.
-The non-employment and employment uses support the creation of 15-minute neighbourhoods and transit-supportive densities. - 22.2.1282.2.8.21 Where a Major Transit Station Area Study identifies retail, residential, commercial, and non-ancillary uses within the Mixed-Use Employment designation, the following policies apply in support of creating 15-minute neighbourhoods: - The types of permitted services are of a scale that serve the local neighbourhood and employees working in designated Mixed-Use Employment such as grocery stores, civic uses, recreational, health and fitness uses and service commercial uses including but not limited to convenience commercial, retail, office, coffee shops, and restaurants.
+- c.
+The viability of the surrounding Employment designation is protected from introduced sensitive land uses and includes appropriate mitigation measures and setbacks. - d.
+Will strive to achieve a majority ratio of employment per hectare than population per hectare. - 2.2.8.21 Where a Major Transit Station Area Study identifies retail, residential, commercial, and non-ancillary uses within the Mixed-Use Employment designation, the following policies apply in support of creating 15-minute neighbourhoods: - a.
+The types of permitted services are of a scale that serve the local neighbourhood and employees working in designated Mixed-Use Employment such as grocery stores, civic uses, recreational, health and fitness uses and service commercial uses including but not limited to convenience commercial, retail, office and restaurants.

+b.
 The permitted services described in sub-section .a are encouraged to be located within the base of buildings or integrated within a building containing permitted Mixed-Employment uses.